Companies find themselves constantly battling to attract and retain the best talent in today's competitive job markets.

-In this four-part resource guide, we will present everything you need to know about employee pulse surveys.
+In this resource guide, we will present everything you need to know about employee pulse surveys.

 1. Provide real-time insights about your company

 Over the years, Gallup's research showed that most employees are not engaged—stating that only 15% worldwide and just 34% in the U.S. are engaged.

 In May 2020, the percentage of engaged workers in the U.S. saw a historic climb to 38%.
 However, one month later, Gallup recorded the most significant drop in their history of tracking employee engagement in the U.S., dating back to 2000.

 Seeing how the engagement data fluctuated within one month, you can see that it's unreasonable to wait for an entire year to track employee engagement at your organization.